 Take the step to the table.
 It’s a decision you won’t regret.
 He will change your life.
 Really.

 Listen to the One who has called you.
 He knows you by name.

 Remember.
 It’s not wrong to disagree with whatever you are reading.
 Critical reading is a great skill to hone.

 I think you will love, “The Call”, by Os Guinness.

 “But seek first the kingdom of God and his righteousness, and all these things will be provided for you. – Mat 6:33 CSB

 Are you ready to begin a simple life?
 You will enjoy this blog.

-My library has a free practical editable worksheet that will help you with your busyless life, simple living along with lots of other printable freebies.
-I promise-everything I share with you is measured against God’s truth.
+My library has a free practical editable worksheet that will help you simplify your life with lots of other printable freebies.
+Everything I share with you is for your encouragement to enjoy peace.
+Every day.